EMDR: Eye Movement Desensitization & Reprocessing

 Origin of EMDR:

-Would you have guessed that a woman taking a walk would stumble onto an intriguing observation?
+Who would have guessed that a woman taking a walk in a park would stumble onto an intriguing observation?
 More importantly, who could imagine that the results of that observation have since affected the lives of millions of people?

 How EMDR works: